| The Cosmetic Significance of Follicular

 quality of the transected hairs found in small minigrafts

-Finally, because there are less hairs per graft, it
+has not been established Finally, because there are less hairs per graft, it

 takes a larger number of "follicular units"